 Name Position Number of Meetings in 2014 1

+Chairman of the

-Dr. Vicharn Aramvareekul Chairman of the Nomination and 1/1
+Dr. Vicharn Aramvareekul Nomination and 1/1

 Remuneration Committee

+Member of the Nomination

-Mr. Prawet Ingadapa Member of the Nomination and 1/1
+Mr. Prawet Ingadapa and Remuneration 1/1

-Remuneration Committee
+Committee

+Member of the Nomination

-Mr. Prasert Marittanaporn Member of the Nomination and 1/1
+Mr. Prasert Marittanaporn and Remuneration 1/1

-Remuneration Committee
+Committee

-Remarks: A member of the Nomination and Remuneration Committee shall have a term of office of three years according to the term of office as director.
+A member of the Nomination and Remuneration Committee shall have a term of office of three years according to the term of office as director.
 Upon expiration of the term of office, he/she may be re-appointed under the resolution of the Board of Directors' Meeting.
 The Nomination and Remuneration Committee has the scope of powers and duties per the details in Corporate Governance Section Item 2 Subcommittee (4) Nomination and Remuneration Committee.